garimarai/portfolio/README.md

 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory

-You must have npm and Gulp installed globally on your machine in order to use these features.
+You must have npm and Gulp installed globally in order to use these features.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-agency/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/agency/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-freelancer/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/freelancer/).

 ## About